Giropay

+As decided, Giropay was finally discontinued on 31 December 2024.
+Paydirekt recommends the European payment service Wero as its successor.

 Transaction volume

 By May 2007, more than 100 million euro in purchases had been made.

 In 2008, the system processed 3.2 million transfers, with the transactions made totalling 185 million Euros.

 Over one million such transactions are processed every month.